Whale conservation: Safety of eating whale meat

 Whale meat products from certain species have been shown to contain pollutants such as PCBs, mercury, and dioxins.
 Levels of pollutants in toothed-whale products are significantly higher than those of baleen whales, reflecting the fact that toothed whales feed at a higher trophic level than baleen whales in the food chain (other high-up animals such as sharks, swordfish and large tuna show similarly high levels of mercury contamination).
 Organochloride pesticides HCH and HCB are also at higher levels in toothed species, while minke whales show lower levels than most other baleens.

 The red meat and blubber of (toothed) long-finned pilot whales in the Faroe Islands show high toxin levels, which has a detrimental effect on those who eat it.
 However, in Norway, only the red meat of minke whales is eaten and the levels of toxins conform to national limits, while Japanese health-ministry scientists have found that minke whale meat harvested from the Antarctic, which constitutes the vast majority of whale meat eaten in Japan is similarly within national standards for mercury and PCB levels.

 Whale meat is very high in protein and very low in saturated fat.

 Environmental pollution

 Whales are affected by environmental pollution (i.e. oil, sewage, litter, chemicals and plastics).
 Some whales are also under threat of starvation.

 Fishing gear entanglements

 Fishing gear entanglements is a major threat to whales.
-Fishing gear entanglements currently accounts for 82% of documented North Atlantic right whale population mortalities, while the remaining 18% is caused by ship strikes.
-One of the most effective approaches to addressing the entanglement problem is to remove ropes from fixed fishing gear, and particularly for the trap/pot fishery.
+Fishing gear entanglements currently accounts for 82% of documented North Atlantic right whale population mortalities, while the remaining 18% are caused by ship strikes.
+In 2021, there was an increase in whale entanglements, with 70 occurrences recorded in the U.S. One of the most effective approaches to addressing the entanglement problem is to remove ropes from fixed fishing gear, and particularly for the trap/pot fishery.
+In most cases, however, it is recommended that members of the public should not attempt to disentangle entangled whales.
+The recommended approach is to report entanglements to a local entanglement response network.